PEOPLEFIRST

 A Cross-Sector Coalition

-Behavioral-health policy, rooted in the person seeking help.
+Behavioral health policy, rooted in the person seeking care.

-A Colorado alliance of providers, payers, advocates, and network administrators — at one table, building the durable policy this state actually needs.
+A Colorado alliance of providers, payers, and advocates — at one table, building the dependable policy Colorado needs.

 Watercolor mountain-pass illustration in earth tones — Kevin's editorial-poster watercolor used in the about-hero-image-right example.
 Receding Colorado ridges, foreground pine forest, golden valley light.